aaditraj/CAP_Project/README.md

 ### Login Instructions: ###

 After launching the application, you will be directed to a login page.
-Create a new account to log in, or use the sample account below.
+Create a new account to log in.

-Email: sampleuser@example.com
-Password: fblaEXPERT!123

 ### Description: ###